+44 (0)1223 334 898

 Buses

 Cambridge has a good local bus service.
-Note especially the University ‘Universal Bus‘ service, which goes one way to West Road and the West Cambridge laboratories, and the other way to Addenbrooke’s Hospital.
+Note especially the University ‘Universal Bus‘ service which goes one way to West Road and the West Cambridge laboratories, and the other way to Addenbrooke’s Hospital.